| ||Format||Pages||Price|| |

 5.3.3 The transmissivity decreases as a result of decreasing thickness of the unconfined aquifer near the control well.
 Jacob ( has shown that the effect of decreasing transmissivity on the drawdown may be corrected by the equation: )

 where s is the observed drawdown and s′ is the drawdown in an equivalent confined aquifer.

-1.1 This test method covers an analytical solution for determining the horizontal and vertical hydraulic conductivity of an aquifer by analysis of the response of water levels in the aquifer to the discharge from a well that partially penetrates the aquifer.
+1.1 This practice covers an analytical solution for determining the horizontal and vertical hydraulic conductivity of an aquifer by analysis of the response of water levels in the aquifer to the discharge from a well that partially penetrates the aquifer.
 This standard uses data derived from Test Method .

-1.2 Limitations—The limitations of the technique for determination of the horizontal and vertical hydraulic conductivity of aquifers are primarily related to the correspondence between the field situation and the simplifying assumption of this test method.
+1.2 Limitations—The limitations of the technique for determination of the horizontal and vertical hydraulic conductivity of aquifers are primarily related to the correspondence between the field situation and the simplifying assumption of this practice.